-- Binned fits Fits are sometimes performed in bins of data, mostly to speed up the computation.
+Binned fits Fits are sometimes performed in bins of data, mostly to speed up the computation.
 Furthermore, the shape of a model can be too complicated to be described analytically and has to be deduced from simulation or data samples by creating a template PDF.
 Currently, there is no native support yet for binned fits or template PDFs.
-This is right now under active development and will be added to zfit in the future. - Optimisation Model fitting can be a numbers game: in order to estimate uncertainties of parameters or to study the sensitivity of a fit with toys, a large number of repeated fits have to be performed.
+This is right now under active development and will be added to zfit in the future.

+Optimisation Model fitting can be a numbers game: in order to estimate uncertainties of parameters or to study the sensitivity of a fit with toys, a large number of repeated fits have to be performed.
 To keep this feasible in terms of time and computing resources, performance matters.
 There are currently still various places where the computation can be optimised.
-This includes the caching of computations and more efficient numerical integration by using advanced Monte Carlo techniques or other numerical methods. - Serialisation Models are currently built within a script.
+This includes the caching of computations and more efficient numerical integration by using advanced Monte Carlo techniques or other numerical methods.

+Serialisation Models are currently built within a script.
 Often, a model needs to be stored and used again later on or in a modified version, which is not well achieved by just dumping the code.
 To actually define a model, for most cases no code is actually needed but a configuration file with the model description is sufficient.
 This allows to change certain parts of a model and rather inexperienced users to safely build a model.
-Therefore, a complete serialisation of a model into a human readable format is planned for zfit. - Content In HEP, there are quite a few different shapes and possibilities of combinations that models are built with in order to describe the observables correctly.
-This includes angles, masses, incorporating smearing effects and more. zfit and its extensions currently don't contain a lot of different models or losses.
-The essential parts are contained but more are planed to come in the future.
-It is expected for them to be continuously added, also depending on the needs that may arise.
-Furthermore, with zfit-physics a repository especially created for content and simple community contributions is available. - Large scale Fits in HEP can be large, both in terms of data as well as in the complexity of the fitting model.
-With future experiment upgrades an increased amount of data is expected and a fitting library has to cope with that.
-Complex models and more precise measurements also increase the need for a reliable normalisation, achieved by a higher number of random samples drawn for the integration.
+Therefore, a complete serialisation of a model into a human readable format is planned for zfit.

+Content In HEP, there are quite a few different shapes and possibilities of combinations 1296 that models are built with in order to describe the observables correctly.
+This 1297 includes angles, masses, incorporating smearing effects and more. zfit and its 1298 extensions currently don't contain a lot of different models or losses.
+The essential 1299 parts are contained but more are planed to come in the future.
+It is expected 1300 for them to be continuously added, also depending on the needs that may arise.
+1301 Furthermore, with zfit-physics a repository especially created for content and 1302 simple community contributions is available.
+1303 by a higher number of random samples drawn for the integration.
 While scalability to medium scales is already available with zfit, the software should not be the limit in terms of scaling, the computing infrastructure should be.
 This requires that on-the-fly normalisation computation can be performed.
 The extension to huge data samples with out-of-core computations and to use multiple nodes as well as GPUs is also a requirement.
 TF supports this quite well, it was designed for that, but the explicit implementation inside zfit is not yet there.